fossasia/wp-dev-buddy/readme.txt

 **Features**:

+* Nice and simple settings page
-* Embed multiple Twitter timelines in your theme
+* Embed multiple Twitter timelines on one page
 * Use either a template tag or a shortcode to render feeds
 * All feeds are cached on first render, reducing subsequent load times
 * Well thought out and thorough HTML that is also compliant with Twitter's rules on displaying such feeds
-* A default stylesheet is included that you can either use for display or study when creating your own
+* A default stylesheet is included that you can use either for display or for study when creating your own

 **Tips**: